February 21, 2013 (Updated: May 4, 2023)

 Only this never works, because they didn’t think about “how” it needed to be done to work.

 In this case, the platform they are focusing on, Reddit hates marketers and rarely do you see infographics going big on the platform.

 The question they needed to ask is, “how can we create content that will appeal to Reddit’s love for cat’s while not appealing to their hate for marketers?”
 The obvious answer here is a “Harlem Shake” cat video.

 The Harlem Shake is made of cats from Michael Tiong on Vimeo.

 Leaving out the “how” of content that works is where I see so many people getting content wrong.
 They understand content should get a message out there, and they know what formats are popular and buzz worthy, but they just don’t make the entire concept function.

-So why aren’t more business’ and marketers approaching start-ups and content alike with a more balanced approach?
+So why aren’t more businesses and marketers approaching start-ups and content alike with a more balanced approach?

 Because substance takes time.
 It takes trial and error.
 And since there is error that means there is failure and pain.
 It is easier to just throw stuff out and spend more time on the package than the product.

-Shine over substance is the true meaning contentless.
+Shine over substance is the true meaning of contentless.